codio-gcse-2014/nc-fundamentals/.guides/sections.md

 Most of you understand what a computer system is already.
 You may be surprised at how many household devices are computer systems or contains computer systems.
 In a moment, we'll list some of them our for you, including Alarm Clocks, Washing Machines, Phones and Cameras.

-## The 4 main components of a computer System
+## The 4 main components of a computer system
 Any computer system is made up of 4 main components

 - **Input** : information and data from components or devices provided to the computer system